apfeiffer85/aws-overlord/README.md

 ## Development

+Setup local database:

+    $ cat database/*.sql | psql overlord

 Use [Leinignen](http://leiningen.org/):

     $ lein with-profile log run

-or run the test suite
+or run the test suite (this will truncate your local database)

-    $ lein db
     $ lein test

 or with a REPL: